Brassolini

 Brassolini is a tribe usually placed in the brush-footed butterfly subfamily Morphinae, which is often included in the Satyrinae as a tribe Morphini.
 If this is accepted, the Brassolini become the sister tribe of the Morphini among the Satyrinae.
 Formerly, they were treated as an independent family Brassolidae or subfamily Brassolinae.
 Many members of this tribe are called owl butterflies.

-The Brassolini is a Neotropical butterfly group that currently includes 102 species and contain 17 genera in two or three subtribes, depending whether the enigmatic genus Bia is assigned here as the most basal lineage.
-The other genera are divided into one small and more ancestral subtribe, and a more advanced one that unites the bulk of the genera.
+The Brassolini is a Neotropical butterfly group that currently includes 102 species and contain 17 genera in two or three subtribes, depending whether the enigmatic genus Bia is assigned here as sister to all other lineages in the group.
+The other genera are divided into one small subtribe, and a larger one that unites the bulk of the genera.

-The Brassolini butterflies with characters form adult stage show a more stronger phylogeny than those with of early stages.
+The use of adult characters produces a more robustly supported phylogeny of the Brassolini than does the use of characters from immature life stages.

 Genera

 Genera are listed in the presumed phylogenetic sequence.